zaiisao/Documentation/en/Interactive Broadcast/role_android.md

 title: Switch the Client Role
 description:
 platform: Android
-updatedAt: Thu Dec 13 2018 21:53:17 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 21:53:21 GMT+0000 (UTC)
 ---
 # Switch the Client Role
-Before switching the client role, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/android_video.md) for more information.
+Before switching the client role, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/android_video.md).

 ## Implementation